 The Penuma® Implant for penis enlargement

 The Penuma® is a curved silicone device inserted under the penile skin to increase the length and girth of the penis.
-Using a small incision in the groin above the base of the penis, the Penuma® Implant is inserted under the skin and acts as a volumizing sheath, placed over your natural penile tissues.
+Using a small incision in the scrotum under the base of the penis, the Penuma® Implant is inserted under the skin and acts as a volumizing sheath, placed over your natural penile tissues.
 The Penuma® is designed to fit your penis shape for a natural look and feel.
-Patients who have undergone the procedure have reported an average gain of 1.5 to 2.5 inches in length and girth.
+Patients who have undergone the procedure have reported an average gain of 1 to 2 inches in penis size.

 As mentioned, penile injections are popular due to the speed of the treatment and lack of recovery time.
-The great news is that the Penuma® procedure only takes 45 minutes and you will be able to return home the same day.
+The great news is that the Penuma® procedure is outpatient and you will be able to return home the same day.
 Recovery time is only a few weeks longer than penile injections but the Penuma® implant – and a larger penis – is for the long term.

-If you have questions regarding penis enlargement and the Penuma® Implant, please contact Dr. Elist by filling out the form below and learn more about our cleared cosmetic penile enhancement implant that can last a lifetime.
+If you have questions regarding penis enlargement and the Penuma® Implant, please contact Dr. Elist by filling out our contact form and learn more about our cleared cosmetic penile enhancement implant that can last a lifetime.